Importing and Exporting

 - Correspond with top prospect companies to pin down prices and terms, and to obtain samples.
 Before you commit to a contract, make sure your trade partners are aware of your quality standards, and that you understand their policies.
 Get a reference from another importer who has worked with the company.

-- Have an attorney check the contract, including checking for items like import tax and shipping procedures.
+- Have an attorney review the contract, including checking for items like import tax and shipping procedures.

 If you are thinking about exporting your goods, carefully assess the pros and cons of expanding into global markets.
 Advantages include: